Scottish Health Council

 Dave's career has mainly been spent in mental health nursing in Argyll and the Inner Hebrides; initially as a community mental health nurse and then as a senior manager developing community services across 2,500 square miles – including 25 inhabited islands!
 A challenge but hugely rewarding.
 It was in this role that he developed a passion for public involvement.

-Since retiring early, he moved to Doune and "on a whim" started working with Chest Heart & Stroke Scotland helping develop their Voices programme.
+Retiring early, he moved to Doune and "on a whim" started worked with Chest Heart & Stroke Scotland for the next 9 years helping develop their Voices programme.
 This became a second career for him and he found working with people with long term health challenges and helping them have a say in their care as demanding (and rewarding) as mental health.
-Dave is married to Suzie, has a miniature Dachshund called Sasha and one son, Phil, who is both a crofter and distiller (legally!) on Harris.
-His secret other passion is his Morris Traveller called Tabatha.

 Emma Cooper